suraj600/gym-site/README.md

 # gym-site
-Website fir gym using MERN stack
+Website for gym using MERN stack